HPL Access Center for the Visually and Hearing Impaired

 Purple Public Video Phone is located in a phone alcove on the third floor.
 This service allows deaf and hard of hearing people the ability to make Video Relay Service (VRS).

-A screen magnification software, has been installed on Access Center computers and at the following locations: Hennington Alief (currently closed for remodeling), Robinson Westchase, Park Place, and Scenic Woods.
+A screen magnification software, has been installed on Access Center computers and at the following locations: Henington-Alief, Robinson-Westchase, Park Place, and Scenic Woods.

 Descriptive Video Service (DVS) provides an audio track that enhances the film experience for non-sighted and visually impaired customers.
 The descriptions provide information related to the setting, the character’s attire, and facial expressions during pauses in the film dialogue.
 DVS DVDs are available in the Movies, Audiobooks and Music section of the Central Library.
 They are also available at many of our neighborhood library locations.
 Click here for a list of descriptive videos in the HPL catalog.